PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-10 04:22:56
+Last updated: 2024-04-10 04:23:29
-Random Quote: When I get sad, I stop being sad and be awesome instead.
-True Story. - Barney Stinson
+Random Quote: I guess, if we're splitting hairs, then technically... there was a plurality to the times I've lied to women for sex-having-purposes. - Barney Stinson